 HeroQuest Homebrew

 On that first occasion we used the standard HeroQuest rules except for one small advisory I made to the players.
 There are four sets of spell cards in the game that loosely correspond to the four classical elements.
 The rules instruct the Wizard player to choose the first set and the Elf to choose the second set.
 The final two sets are then allocated to the Wizard.
 However, my advice was for the Water and Earth sets to be held separately.
-Only these two sets have one healing spell each and my advice results in two players, assuming both spell-casters are played, having that spell to cast, which I think is better practice for the whole party.
+These two sets have one healing spell each and my advice results in two players, assuming both spell-casters are played, having that spell to cast, which I think is better practice for the whole party.

 On The Equivalence Of Religion And Magic